 Get entertainment news, trailer drops, and photos with IMDb's coverage of 2017 San Diego Comic-Con featuring host and IMDboat captain Kevin Smith.
 Watch our exclusive celebrity interviews, and tune in to our LIVE show from 3:30 to 5 p.m.
 PDT on Saturday, July 22.

-Series about an ex-con-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
-He isn't a coward, and he isn't lazy -- just a bit on the cautious side, that's all.
-And he bears a very strong resemblance to Western TV hero Bret Maverick.
-Rockford is sometimes aided (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Angel (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
+Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
+He isn't a coward, and he isn't lazy -- just rather on the cautious side, that's all.
+And he bears a very strong resemblance to Western television hero Bret Maverick.
+Rockford is sometimes assisted (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
 Written by

 Marty McKee <firstname.lastname@example.org>

 14 of 15 people found this review helpful.